On a Class of Singular Complex Manifolds: Strong Hodge Theory for Degenerate Complex Manifolds

 1) Let $\alpha\in A^{p,q} (X\setminus D)\cap L'^{p,q} _2$ be such that $\bar{\partial}_{J'} \alpha \in A^{p+1,q} (X\setminus D)\cap L'^{p+1,q} _2$.
 Here $\bar{\partial}_{J'} \alpha$ is defined on $X\setminus D$ by taking ordinary derivatives.
 Then we have

 This is because if $\phi\in A^{n-p ,n-q-1}(X)$ then

 In fact in the above relation the first two integrals exists because $\alpha\in L'^{p,q} _2$ and $\bar{\partial}_{J'} \alpha \in L'^{p+1,q} _2$.
-Thus the last limit exists as well.
+Hence the last limit exists as well.
 We can now apply lemma \ref{k} to conclude that this limit should vanish.
-Hence (\ref{deb}) is proved. \\
+Therefore (\ref{deb}) is proved. \\

 2) We can deduce from the above observation that if $\alpha\in A^{p,q} (X\setminus D)\cap L'^{p,q} _2$ satisfies

 and

 (here all the derivatives $ \bar{\partial}_{J'}$ and $\bar{\partial}_{J'}^* $ are ordinary derivatives on $X\setminus D$.)
 Then we have